 Pascal - Overview

-Pascal is a general purpose high level language that was originally developed by Nicklaus Wirth in the early 1970s.
+Pascal is a general-purpose, high-level language that was originally developed by Niklaus Wirth in the early 1970s.
 It was developed for teaching programming as a systematic discipline and to develop reliable and efficient programs.

 Pascal has grown in popularity in the teaching and academics arena for various reasons: